 Finding your perfect property (or a whole list of them!) is easy.
 Just enter your search criteria into the homepage and browse through the list of properties that match your specifications.

 2. Sign up for your free My Sale Ezy profile

 Sign up for a free account so you can bookmark and monitor properties, set up email property alerts for new listings of interest, arrange private inspections using the Q and A and register for open houses.
 Click the ‘sign up’ button to register.

 3. List a property

-If you're looking to sell, get your contract for sale from your solicitor and then click on 'list my property' under 'sell.'
-Simply fill in the listing form with all the required details about your property, your solicitor and yourself, select your auction start and your reserve price and click submit.
-We'll verify your ID and your property can be on display within minutes.
-You will need to hold at least two open houses before your action.
+If you are looking to sell or you're an agent selling on behalf of a client, arrange to obtain the contract for sale from the property owner's solicitor and then click on 'list my property' under 'sell.'
+Simply fill in the listing form with all the required details about the property, the property owner and their solicitor.
+Select the auction start and end date, Best Offer dates and your minimum bid and reserve price and click submit.
+We'll verify the ID of the property owner in real-time and the property can be on display within minutes.
+You will need to hold at least two open houses before your auction.
 Need help?
 Just ask our team.

 4. Find suppliers